 Once the session gets going, it is up to the participants to drive the conversation and learning forward.
 There may or may not be an ‘expert’ in the room.
 Unconferencing is about exploring and being an active learner and about everybody helping the other participants in their session.

 Code of Conduct

 All attendees, speakers, sponsors and volunteers at Learning 2.0 are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensuring a safe environment for everybody.
+Learning2 expects cooperation from all participants to help ensuring a safe environment for everybody in all settings.

 Learning 2.0 is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
 We do not tolerate harassment of members of our community in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
 Participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organisers.

 Harassment includes offensive verbal comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Sponsors are also subject to the anti-harassment policy.
 In particular, sponsors should not use sexualised images, activities, or other material.
 Booth staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.